ckoepp/TwitterSearch/docs/TwitterSearch.rst

 Proxy usage
 +++++++++++

-To use a HTTPS proxy at initialization of the *TwitterSearch* class, an addition argument named ``proxy={ 'https' : 'some.proxy:888' }`` can be used.
+To use a HTTPS proxy at initialization of the *TwitterSearch* class, an addition argument named ``proxy='some.proxy:888'`` can be used.
 Otherwise the authentication will fail if the client has no direct access to the Twitter API.

 Returned tweets
 +++++++++++++++

-*TwitterSearch* is trying to not hide anything from your eyes except the complexity of it's functions.
+*TwitterSearch* is trying to not hide anything from your eyes except the complexity of its functions.
 Due to this you're able to get all the information available (which can be quite a lot).

 Example output with only one tweet included: